meedan/alegre/README.md

 ## Troubleshooting

-- If you're having trouble starting Elasticsearch on macOS, with the error `container_name exited with code 137`, you will need to adjust your Docker settings, as per https://www.petefreitag.com/item/848.cfm
+- If you're having trouble starting OpenSearch on macOS, with the error `container_name exited with code 137`, you will need to adjust your Docker settings, as per https://www.petefreitag.com/item/848.cfm
 - Note that the alegre docker service definitions in the `alegre` repo may not align with the alegre service definitions in the `check` repository, so different variations of the service may be spun up depending on the directory where `docker-compose up` is executed.